eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

 Throughout our work we make extensive use of Zero-Knowledge Proofs (ZKP).
-In the most generic terms, a ZKP is a protocol between a *Prover*, which has a secret *Witness*, and a *Verifier*, which wants to be sure that the witness corresponds to an agreed-upon *Statement*, without learning more about the witness.
+In the most generic terms, a ZKP is a protocol between a *Prover*, which has a secret *Witness*, and a *Verifier*, which wants to be sure that the witness satisfies an agreed-upon *Statement*, without learning more about the witness.
-An example for e-ID is a holder (prover) with their credential (witness), which creates a *Proof* that they are aged 18 or over (statement), to convince an internet service (verifier), without them learning the exact age.
+An example for e-ID is a holder (prover) with their credential (witness), which creates a *Proof* that they are 18 years old or older (statement), to convince an internet service (verifier), without the service learning the exact age or any other information that uniquely identify the credential or the holder.

-The challenge in ZKPs are manyfold:
+The challenges in ZKPs are manyfold:

 / Size of the proof: some ZKPs create proof sizes in the range of gigabytes, which is too big to be sent from a holder to a verifier in an e-ID